satra/NiPyPe-Paper/nipype_paper.rst

 improvement.
 This can be only measured by comparison on real or simulated data.
 Unfortunately a thorough comparison is usually time consuming, because of the need to deal with technicalities of different software packages.
-NiPyPE helps with this by standardizing the access to the software.
+NiPyPe helps with this by standardizing the access to the software.
 Additionally thanks to the iterables mechanism user can easily extend the comparison into many more dimensions testing different values of parameters.